-I have devoted a considerable amount of space to recounting this early phase of Bohr's work because it was the foundation of all else that followed.
-Indeed though the quantum of action was discovered in the properties of radiation, the route to the new quantum mechanics was via the mechanics of the atom.
-And the application of Planck's idea to the dynamics of matter, which Dirac was to later describe as the most difficult first step, was taken by Bohr.
+I have devoted a considerable amount of space to recounting this early phase of Bohr's work, because it was the foundation of all else that followed.
+Indeed, though the quantum of action was discovered in the properties of radiation, the route to the new quantum mechanics was via the mechanics of the atom.
+And the application of Planck's ideas to the dynamics of matter, which Dirac was to later describe as the most difficult first step, was taken by Bohr.

 Bohr was fully aware of the limitations of his theory.
-It was necessary to generalise the quantum condition from circular motions of a single particle to motions of a general mechanical system; to analyse the relationship between classical and quantum aspects of atomic phenomena; and to explore the many applications of his theory.
-To do all this he gradually built up a school around himself in Copenhagen.
+It was necessary to generalize the quantum condition from the circular motions of a single particle to the motions of general mechanical systems; to analyze the relationship between classical and quantum aspects of atomic phenomena; and to explore the many applications of his theory.
+To do all this, he gradually built up a school around himself in Copenhagen.
 One of his earliest collaborators was Kramers from Holland, who joined him in 1916.
-By 1919 he had an Institute of his own.
-Meanwhile his programme had been taken up also by the groups at Gottingen and Munich, led respectively by Max Born and Sommerfeld.
-The three centres worked in an atmosphere of friendly cooperation with frequent exchanges of ideas, and sharing of successes, hopes and people.
-Pauli and Heisenberg, among others, travelled frequently from one of these centres to another.
-In 1915 Sommerfeld found the general form of the quantum conditions for any so-called multiplyperiodic system, and soon Bohr adopted Sommerfeld's mathematical methods.
+By 1919, he had an Institute of his own.
+Meanwhile his programme had also been taken up by the groups at Göttingen and Munich, led respectively by Max Born and Sommerfeld.
+The three centers worked in an atmosphere of friendly cooperation with frequent exchanges of ideas, and sharing of successes, hopes and people.
+Pauli and Heisenberg, among others, travelled frequently from one of these centers to another.
+In 1915, Sommerfeld found the general form of the quantum conditions for any so-called multiply-periodic system, and soon Bohr adopted Sommerfeld's mathematical methods.
 Instead of a picture of electrons moving in concentric circular orbits in a plane, Bohr could now deal with shells of electron orbits, tackle complex atoms and their spectra, and go on to elucidate the structure of the periodic table.
-This was of course a great shot in the arm for chemistry.
-One must remember that Bohr did all this before the Pauli exclusion principle and the electron spin had been discovered.
+This was of course, a great shot in the arm for chemistry.
+One must remember that Bohr did all this even before the Pauli exclusion principle and the electron spin had been discovered.
 In all this work the Correspondence Principle was the constant guide, being used both brilliantly and judiciously.
 In 1921 the Correspondence Principle was extended to dispersion by Ladenburg, and Kramers followed this up in Copenhagen.
 In this work he was joined by Heisenberg.
-(Along the way Bohr collected the Nobel Prize for 1922).
+(Along the way, Bohr collected the Nobel Prize for 1922.)
 But not all the data could be satisfactorily explained by the theory.
-Bohr remained acutely aware how far he was from a logically consistent framework able to explain his two postulates and in harmony with the Correspondence Principle.
-In fact the period 1923-1925 witnessed a crisis in the old quantum theory.
+Bohr remained acutely aware how far he was from a logically consistent framework which was able to explain his two postulates and at the same time be in harmony with the Correspondence Principle.
+In fact, the period 1923-1925 witnessed a crisis in the old quantum theory.
 To this period belongs a famous paper of Bohr, Kramers and Slater.
-Here Bohr tried to give an overall picture of radiative processes taking place in the atom, and the authors suggested that classical causality had to be replaced by a purely statistical description.
-This paper had a deep influence on Heisenberg, as it showed ever more clearly the inadequacy of the classical picture of atomic processes.
+In this, Bohr tried to give an overall picture of radiative processes taking place in the atom, and the authors suggested that classical causality had to be replaced by a purely statistical description.
+This paper had a deep influence on Heisenberg, as it showed even more clearly the inadequacy of the classical picture of atomic processes.